-Gap at Glen Brook is a place-based gap program that nurtures your sense of purpose through community living and a personal connection with the natural world.
+Gap at Glen Brook is a place-based gap program in New Hampshire that nurtures your sense of purpose through community living and a personal connection with the natural world.
 We pursue inspiration, interdependence, and involvement on a year-round campus, forest, and farm.

 Gap at Glen Brook’s Mission:

 We believe that each of us must unleash our authentic identity, craft interdependent capacities, and develop our wholeness to face the complex challenges of our time.

 The program is delivered across three two-week “Phases” bookended by four week-long “Intensives.”
 Phases are times when the group is living on the Glen Brook campus, fully immersed in community activities while crafting skills for a hand-made life—farming, cooking, stewardship projects, and more.
 Intensives are periods when the cohort is all together and living out on the land, living and learning outdoors, and engaging in a “trip” component be it backpacking, canoeing, or camping.